mhonert/velvet-chess/README.md

 Starting with v3.3.0 Velvet also supports the Fischer Random Chess (Chess960) variant.
 This requires a Chess GUI/UCI client which supports the Chess960 extension as described in the UCI specification.

+v4.0.1 also added support for DFRC ("Double Fischer Random Chess").

 ### :inbox_tray: Download